 This one remark encompasses the whole concept behind ‘thinking like a customer’ – and when it belongs to someone who created a business that is now worth more than 220 billion dollars, it is worth paying attention to.

 The potential opportunities from shifting a company’s focus from ‘how we do it’ to ‘how our customers would prefer us to do it’ are enormous.
 As Early to Rise notes, your customers are really only interested in what’s good for them, not you.

 They don’t care how hard you work or how much more sophisticated your business is from those of your competitors.
 They don’t care how much you spend on overheads, or what regulations you must adhere to.
 Their number one concern about you is what you can do for them and how much it will cost.
 While that may sound a bit severe, at its core, it is the truth.

-So businesses have two choices: continue with developing extensive strategic plans centered around expansion, acquisition and profit margins, or simplify their ethos down to ‘how can we service our customers better?’
+So businesses have two choices: continue with developing extensive strategic plans centred around expansion, acquisition and profit margins, or simplify their ethos down to ‘how can we service our customers better?’